smacdo/brainfreeze/README.md

 ## Running tests
 CMake will be a unit test project that has adequate test coverage over the compiler and interpreter runtime.
-Once built, you can find the executable in $BUILD_DIR/src/tests/tests.exe
+Once built, you can find the executable in tests/unit/bf/tests.exe

-A high level regression test suite will be written in the future.
+There is also an automated regression test script that acts as an acceptance test suite.
+You can find it in the scripts folder and run it on the command line.
+You might have to change the parameters a bit for your environment.

+``
+python3 scripts/RunRegressionTests.py build/src/cli/brainfreeze tests/regression/ --outdir testout
+``

+If everything goes smoothly you will see a message near the end saying "X/XX tests passed" (yay!).
+Otherwise, if any tests fail you can find the failing output in the outdir directory.

 ## Authors
  * **Scott MacDonald** - *Initial work* - [smacdo](https://github.com/smacdo)